brunobord/stardrifter/stardrifter/galaxy.md

 The basic idea behind Stardrifter is that one can play it without preparation, without having to previously generate Planets, Worlds, beforehand.
+Planets will be created **on the go**.

 At the beginning of the game, you'll have to roll for your initial location.
 Everytime you'll want to go from where you are to a **new planet**, you'll have